veryheavypickle/yodas/README.md

 `$ pip install yodas`

 ## TODO
-1. in Yoda class, add option to have other variables like a key: list, or key: dict
+1. In Yoda class, add option to have other variables like a key: list, or key: dict
+2. In Menu class, add argument management